 Over 25 actionable festive packaging tips

-Tactics, ideas, and other considerations to ensure your festive packaging is up to the task
+Tactics, ideas, and other considerations for your festive packaging

 If your business is banking on a successful Christmas trading period, these 25-plus festive packaging tips can help you gain a competitive advantage.

 So, let’s cut to the chase.
-At the time of writing, Christmas is less than 100 days away.
-And with the nights drawing in and attention turning to the upcoming Black Friday, your Christmas preparation at your business should be well underway.
+At the time of writing, Christmas is less than 100 days away, and with the nights drawing in and attention turning to the upcoming Black Friday event, your Christmas preparation at your business should be well underway.

 But what role can your packaging play in this?

 Festive packaging tips include ensuring you have enough stock for increased demand, creating impactful promotional packs, and considering your customers’ unboxing experience.
-You should also focus on how your staff packs, logistics, and returns processes.
+You should also focus on how your staff, packing, logistics, and returns processes work.
 You should not overlook the sustainability of your festive packaging, either.

-This guide provides over 25 festive packaging tips to help your business prepare for Christmas, including the planning you should be undertaking, staff requirements, logistics, and how packaging ties in with all aspects of your business.
+This guide provides over 25 festive packaging tips to help your business prepare for the Christmas period, including planning, staff requirements, logistics, and how packaging ties into all aspects of your business.

 Contents